matiman/Q3T_Sol_Matty/nft-staking-leo/README.md

-**NFT Staking with Metaplex Core:** An application to help users stake their NFT and earn rewards using the new Metaplex Core Plugin library.
+[NFT Staking with Metaplex Core](https://developers.metaplex.com/core/plugins) An application to help users stake their NFT and earn rewards using the new Metaplex Core Plugin library.

 How to run the code ?
 - Requirements: